ethereum/homestead-guide/source/using-ethereum-the-basics/connecting-to-the-network.rst

 Connecting to the Network
 ********************************************************************************

-How to Connect
+How to connect
 ================================================================================
 Geth continuously attempts to connect to other nodes on the network until it has peers.
 If you have UPnP enabled on your router or run Ethereum on an Internet-facing server, it will also accept connections from other nodes.

 Geth finds peers through something called the discovery protocol.
 In the discovery protocol, nodes are gossipping with each other to find out about other nodes on the network.
 In order to get going initially, geth uses a set of bootstrap nodes whose endpoints are recorded in the source code.

-Checking Connectivity and ENODE IDs
+Checking connectivity and ENODE IDs
 --------------------------------------------------------------------------------
 To check how many peers the client is connected to in the interactive console, the ``net`` module has two attributes give you info about the number of peers and whether you are a listening node.